 French-Canadian fur trappers of the Hudson’s Bay Company gave the name Riviere des Chutes

 (River of the Falls) to the Deschutes River, from which the county derived its name.
 On December 13, 1916, Deschutes County was created from the southern part of Crook County.
-Bend has been the county seat since the county’s formation.
-It was the last county in Oregon to be established.
+Bend has been the county seat since the county’s formation and was the last county in Oregon to be established.

 In 1877, John Y. Todd bought an old ranch on the eastern banks of the Deschutes River from Tom Greer for $60 and two saddle horses.
 Travelers had their final view of the river at the wide bends near his ranch and named the spot, “Farewell Bend.”
 Less than 40 years later, the ranch became the site for one of the largest timber operations in the world, the Brooks-Scanlon lumber mill and across the river, the Shevlin-Hixon Company.